cotixmol/test_ioet_molinengo/README.md

 <h2 name="test">Jest Testing</h2>

-Jest library (v.
+<p>Jest library (v.
 29.2.1) is used to run <strong>unit testing</strong>.
 The code is develop on the file located in "/test/ioet.test.js".
+The syntax and functions for the Jest library can be found here:</p>

-The syntax and functions for the Jest library can be found here: https://jestjs.io/docs/getting-started
+https://jestjs.io/docs/getting-started

-<h3>Function being tested</h3>
+<h3>Functions being tested</h3>

-In this file we import the functions tested from "ioet.js" as a module name "testFunctions".
-The test consist of the following 5 unit tests.
+<p>In this file we import the functions tested from "ioet.js" as a module name "testFunctions". <strong>The test consist of the following 5 unit tests</strong>.</p>

 <ul>
 	<li><strong>bringEmployee</strong> function returns Array-Object</li>